torquebox/torquebox.org/news/2011-09-20-transactions.md

 # Configuration

-All ActiveRecord-dependent apps running on TorqueBox must use the most excellent JRuby [activerecord-jdbc-adapter] as described in the [docs][rails].
+All ActiveRecord-dependent apps running on TorqueBox must use the most excellent JRuby [activerecord-jdbc-adapter][ar-jdbc] as described in the [docs][rails].

-It's certainly possible to configure the JDBC adapter in your `database.yml` with the JNDI name of an XA datasource [you configured by either clicking through some admin web page or tab-completing through a convenient console script or even adding some raw XML to a config file yourself, not to mention bundling and/or uploading the hand-modified jar file containing your database driver!][jbossds]
+Typically, [XA datasources are configured][jbossds] in non-standard, often complicated ways involving XML and direct manipulation of jar files.
+These datasources are then bound to a logical name in a JNDI naming service, and the [ar-jdbc] adapter supports referring to that JNDI name in your `database.yml`.

-*But **ZOMFG** what a **FPITA** that would be!*
+But that's gross.

-Worse still, that JNDI name wouldn't work for your database migrations, since you'd be running those outside of TorqueBox, hence no JNDI.
+Further, that JNDI name won't work for your database migrations, since you'll be running those outside of TorqueBox, hence you'll have no JNDI.
 Frankly, we'd rather you not even know how to spell JNDI.

-So TorqueBox creates those XA datasources for you automatically when your app deploys, using the normal AR-JDBC config in your `database.yml`, and that works perfectly well for your migrations, too.
+So TorqueBox creates those XA datasources for you automatically when your app deploys, using the conventional [ar-jdbc] config in your `database.yml`, which just so happens to work perfectly well for your migrations, too.

-Bottome line: no extra configuration required.
+Bottom line: no extra configuration is required.

 # Let's see some code, kk? kk!

 Here's a typical TorqueBox message handler:

-<pre class="syntax ruby">class Processor &lt; TorqueBox::Messaging::MessageProcessor
+<pre class="syntax ruby">class Processor < TorqueBox::Messaging::MessageProcessor
   always_background :send_thanks_email
   def on_message(msg)
     thing = Thing.create(:name => msg).id